aiidateam/aiida-quantumespresso-hp/docs/source/installation/index.md

 ## Requirements

-To work with `aiida-quantumespresso-hp`, you should have:
+To work with `aiida-hubbard`, you should have:

 - installed `aiida-core`
 - configured an AiiDA profile.